SAP-archive/hcp-portal-service-for-pcm/README.md

    3. In the customer HCP account, go to 'Connectivity' and then 'Destinations' and upload the JKS file using the 'Certificates' upload option.
    4. Open the SCI admin console and choose the customer application under 'Applications & Resources', go to the 'Certificate for API Authentication' section and upload the public part of the P12 certificate you created.
    For getting the public part, do the following:
-      1. Open IE only and go to Internet Options >> Content >> Certificates >> Import.
+      1. Open IE (or FF) and go to Internet Options >> Content >> Certificates >> Import.
       2. Browse to the P12 file (switch the search format from X.509 to .p12).
       3. Type the password you chose when you created the certificate (leave check-boxes as default).
       4. Place the certificate in the Personal store and click on Next, then click on Finish.
-      5. In IE, find the certificate you uploaded under the Personal store and click on the Export button.
+      5. In IE or Firefox, find the certificate you uploaded under the Personal store and click on the Export button.
       6. Click Next until you reach the file format options.
       7. Choose the Base-64 encoded X.509 (.CER) format and click Next.
       8. Choose a file name for the exported file and click Finish.